 hi there, this is a first line of file. and another line.

 By default, in Python - using the system default text, encoding files are read/written.
 Though Python can understand several hundred text-encodings but the most common encoding techniques used are ASCII, Latin-1, UTF-8, UTF-16, etc. The use of 'with' statement in the example establishes a context in which the file will be used.
 As the control leaves the 'with' block, the file gets closed automatically.

 The problem can be easily solved by using another mode - technique, i.e., the 'x' mode to open a file instead of 'w' mode.

 Let's see two examples to differentiate between them.

 with open('filename' , 'wt') as f: f.write ('Hello, This is sample content.\n') # This will create an error that the file 'filename' doesn't exist. with open ('filename.txt' , 'xt') as f: f.write ('Hello, This is sample content.\n')

 In binary mode, we should use 'xb' instead of 'xt'.

 Closing A File In Python

 In Python, it is not system critical to close all your files after using them, because the file will auto close after Python code finishes execution.
-You can close a file by using close() method.
+You can close a file by using the close() method.

 try: # Open a file fo = open("sample.txt", "wb") # perform file operations finally: # Close opened file fo.close()